PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

 that you can assign one room to have multiple uses, for example, put a bed and table in the same room and specify that the room is both a bedroom and a dining room, but doing so reduces the overall quality of both rooms.
-Don’t bother unless you have some clever and good reason to.
+Don’t bother unless you have some clever reason to.

 While you’ve got your cursor up, move it over the door and look at those options.
 You can lock doors and you can also make them impassable